-One of the reasons I’ve been reticent about diving into social networking (besides worrying I have nothing to say) is: I don’t want to walk through life in a double-tasked, obsessive fog constantly crafting the wittiest facebook posting, the dreamiest Instagram picture, or the most re-tweetable tweet.
+We’re all obsessed with finding the moment and savoring the now – and that’s certainly my greatest subconscious block in fully devoting myself to social media.
+Besides worrying I have nothing to say, I don’t want to walk through life in a double-tasked, obsessive fog constantly crafting the wittiest facebook posting, the dreamiest Instagram picture, or the most re-tweetable tweet.

 I’m already busy with a triple-tasking mentality.
-My quick conveyor belt of to-do- tasks exhausts even me.
+My endless conveyor belt of to-do lists exhausts me.
 But I don’t need social networking to invade my thoughts and make me a quadruple-tasker.

-So won’t becoming a blogging/posting/tweeting/choosing-the-perfect-Instagram-filter-er disconnect me all the more from living “in the moment”?
+So won’t hyper-scheduled and spreadsheet blogging/posting/tweeting/choosing-the-perfect-Instagram-filter-er disconnect me all the more from living “in the moment”?

-Yet, to my great surprise, in the few weeks that I’ve ventured down this path, I think I’ve been a better about the moments.
+Yet, to my great surprise, in my cultivation of social media events, I think I’ve been a better about the moments.

 Sure, I snap even more pictures of my kids.
 But I also actively look for things to remember and document.
-It’s helping me search out the moment to relish.
+It’s helping me in finding the moment to relish.

 A few days ago, while enjoying a blissful afternoon in Washington Square Park, I coaxed Big E into laying on the artificial grass with me.
 We took a few minutes to look up at the trees.

 We saw a plastic grocery bag stuck in the branches overhead.
-I told Big E it was a kite.
-He went with it.
+Ah, the charm of city living.

 We lay there together in a few minutes of adorable calm.

 Yes, I took a picture of it.